 The industries that produce metals, wood and paper products, chemicals, gasoline and oils, and those invaluable grabber utensils you use to get your ring out of the garbage disposal are major users of water.
 Probably every manufactured product uses water during some part of the production process.
 Industrial water use includes water used for such purposes as fabricating, processing, washing, diluting, cooling, or transporting a product; incorporating water into a product; or for sanitation needs within the manufacturing facility.
 Some industries that use large amounts of water produce such commodities as food, paper, chemicals, refined petroleum, or primary metals.

-Water for industrial use may be delivered from a public supplier or be self-supplied.
-For the most part, industries supply their own water (in 1995, 88 percent of all industrial water was self-supplied), and on this page, the data only reflects self-supplied water.
-Numbers are also rounded, so may not sum to totals.
+Water for industrial use may be delivered from a public supplier or be self-supplied, although most industries tend to supply their own water.

-For 2005, withdrawals were an estimated 18,200 million gallons per day (Mgal/d).
-(All 2005 water use information is from the report Estimated use of water in the United States in 2005.)
-Industrial withdrawals were about 4 percent of Nation's total withdrawals and about 9 percent of total withdrawals for all categories excluding thermoelectric power.
-Surface water was the source for 83 percent (15,000 Mgal/d) of total industrial withdrawals, whereas groundwater accounted for about 17 percent of withdrawals (3,110 Mgal/d).
-Nearly all (92 percent) of the surface-water withdrawals and (99 percent) of the groundwater withdrawals for industrial use were freshwater.
-For 2005, total industrial withdrawals were 8 percent less than during 2000.
+For 2010, withdrawals were an estimated 15,900 Mgal/d, or 17,900 thousand acre-ft/yr.
+Industrial withdrawals were about 4 percent of total withdrawals and about 8 percent of total withdrawals for all categories excluding thermoelectric power.
+Surface water was the source for 82 percent of total industrial withdrawals, and 93 percent of the surface-water withdrawals for industrial use was freshwater.
+More than 98 percent of the groundwater withdrawals for industrial use also was freshwater.
+For 2010, total industrial withdrawals were 12 percent less than in 2005.

 To view PDF files, the latest version of Adobe Reader (free of charge) or similar software is needed.